Gankra/thesis/thesis.md

 solution doesn't just handle a problem, it *eliminates* that problem.
 For instance, taking away memory freeing completely eliminates the use-after-free, because there is *no* "after free" (garbage collection being "only" an optimization).
-Similarly, a lack of parallelism eliminates data races, because it's impossible to race.
+Similarly, a lack of concurrency eliminates data races, because it's impossible to race.
 Lints may completely eliminate specific mistakes, or simply reduce their probability by catching the common or obvious instances.
 Dependent typing can eliminate indexing out of bounds, by statically proving that all indices are in bounds.

-The cost of this safety is control.
-Paranoid practices point to the pervasive problems that control leads to, and declare that this is why we can't have nice things.
-It's worth noting that this loss of control does not necessarily imply a loss in performance.
+The cost of this safety is usually control or ergonomics.
+Paranoid practices point to the pervasive problems that unchecked control leads to, and declare that this is why we can't have nice things.
+Certain operations must be forbidden, or require burdensome annotation.
+It's worth noting that a loss of control does not necessarily imply a loss in performance.
 In fact, quite the opposite can be true: an optimizing compiler can use the fact that certain things are impossible to produce more efficient programs.